Opty0602/QArag_Agent/README.md

 One could also find two docstore_index folder, semanticdocstore_index is vectorstore of chunks created by Semantic Chunking using aforementioned Embedding Model, whereas other vectorstore folder contains vectorestore embeddings by performing RecursiveTextSplitting.

-Though I didnt have much experience with RAGs but even by doing this home assigment challenged my capabilities.
-I had fun doing it and do realise the places I lack behind.

-And Thanks you Steps AI for showing interest and giving me a chance.